codatio/codat-docs/docs/using-the-api/testing.md

 2. Live SMB testing

    Involve one of your real SMB customers to perform authentication via your front-end digital application flow.
-Then, verify that the data syncs between the relevant platform and Codat and triggers a webhook into your system to start the data pull.
+Then, verify that the data syncs between the relevant platform and Codat and triggers a webhook into your system to start the data read.

 ## Back-end integration testing